Anti-Muslim Brotherhood graffiti, directed at ousted-president Mohamed Morsi

 In her 2012 book, The Muslim Brotherhood: From Opposition to Power, she writes, "The movement was effectively stymied during the second half of the 1950s and throughout the 1960s due to the fact that so many [Brotherhood members] had been imprisoned.
 However, rather than diminishing these more militant elements’ appetite for action, their spell in prison only hardened them and made them even more determined to challenge the Nasser regime."

-On October 26, 1954—nine months after Nasser had dissolved the Brotherhood—a tinsmith from Imbaba shot at the president eight times and completely missed him with every single shot.
+On the 26th of October, 1954 – nine months after Nasser had dissolved the Brotherhood – a tinsmith from Imbaba shot at the president eight times and completely missed him with every single shot.
 To this day, how much the Brotherhood knew about the tinsmith's plan is unclear, but the fierce response of Nasser’s regime to the Brotherhood following the assassination attempt essentially crushed them.
 Six Brotherhood men were hanged and thousands of their members imprisoned.

 The worry of a similar scenario playing out today is the one that abides most stridently in the minds of many Egyptians, especially after the recent rise of Islamist militants in the Sinai.
 Commentators such as the Washington Institute’s Eric Trager have suggested that the military's ousting of Morsi could be a pyrrhic victory and lead to "an undisciplined Islamist insurgency".

 Professor Brown disagrees with regards to an insurgency, at least within the near future, saying, "I think that's unlikely.
-The top leadership of the Brotherhood has been committed to a different path for a generation; I think it is well internalized."
-However, he does concede that the "top leaders may not be in control right now."
+The top leadership of the Brotherhood has been committed to a different path for a generation; I think it is well internalised."
+However, he does concede that the "top leaders may not be in control right now".

 "Our recorded [Brotherhood] members' arrests have surpassed 6,000, only including leaders and not including many second and third tier leadership killed in [the massacres of Brotherhood supporters by the army in] Rabaa and Nahda," claims el-Haddad.